Proof of Funds for Indian Students Applying to Study Abroad

 1. Bank Account Statements

-Simple enough, the universities/ Visa Consulates might require you to submit your/ your sponsors’ bank account statements for a specific period.
+The universities/ Visa Consulates might require you to submit your sponsors’ bank account statements for a specific period.
 Again, the formats are plain and simple.
 How to show bank statement for student visa?
-In order to show bank statements, students should remember that:
+To show bank statements, students should remember that:

 • The statements should be of the person specifically required.
 For instance, if a university accepts the support of a parent/ guardian or spouse, then the statement should be from the person’s savings account.
 Some countries, like Sweden, require the funds to be in the student’s account, and accordingly, the student should keep a check on them.
 (Note: Current Account Statements are generally not accepted, so it is always best to confirm before submitting the same.)